rtic-ucl/rtic-ucl/content/home/welcome.md

 <br>

-At **RTIC** we develop advanced image processing methodologies for radiotherapy applications.
-Our overarching aim is to exploit medical imaging to enable more accurate and safer radiotherapy treatments.
+Welcome to the Radiotherapy Image Computing Research Group (RTIC).
+At RTIC, we develop advanced image processing methodologies for radiotherapy applications.
+Our multidisciplinary team of experts in medical physics and computer science is dedicated to creating innovative solutions that improve the efficiency, accuracy, and safety of radiotherapy for cancer patients worldwide.